|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 How the Kung & Soong Families Make the Money? - part III

 Seagrave accused TV Soong of halving Chiang's 0.9 billion reserve within two years.
-In Nov 1947, US media accused Soong of having 0.1 billion deposits in US and Switzerland.
+In Nov 1947, the American media accused Soong of having 0.1 billion deposits in the U.S. and Switzerland.

 In China, Chiang Kai-shek was fighting an exhaustive war against the communists.
 US, from 1946 to 1947, had a de facto arms embargo against China.
 Marshall strictly implemented the embargo policy to force Chiang Kai-shek into peace talks with communists.
 This is so-called "stick and carrot" policy.
 (Nancy Tucker also pointed out the embargo.)